 Me standing at the exterior of the Jerónimos Monastery in Belem, one of the most prominent examples of the Portuguese Late Gothic Manueline style of architecture in Lisbon.
 This ornate side entrance to the monastery, which is closed, was designed by Juan de Castilho.
 (April 19, 2022)

+The Jerónimos Monastery is one of the most prominent examples of the Portuguese Late Gothic Manueline style of architecture in Lisbon.
 King Manuel I had this large monastery built in the mid-15th century by invocation of St. Mary of Belém, which is the Portuguese name for Bethlehem.
 The line of people, with a ticket, to get into the cloisters and a smaller second line was to get into the church which is free.
 The Jerónimos Monastery is a National Monument and was classified a UNESCO World Heritage Site in 1983.
 Manueline architecture, named after King Manuel I, is a richly ornate Portuguese architectural style originating during the Portuguese Renaissance and Age of Discoveries.
+The complex sculptural themes, carved in limestone, incorporate maritime elements and objects discovered during naval expeditions, carved in limestone.
+(April 19, 2022)

 The Jerónimos Monastery in Belém is one of the most prominent examples of the Portuguese Late Gothic Manueline style of architecture in the Lisbon area.
 The former monastery replaced the small church dedicated to Santa Maria de Belém and where the monks of the military-religious Order of Christ (perhaps re-named from the Knights Templar) provided assistance to seafarers in transit.
 (April 19, 2022)